vios-s/tsaftarislab.github.io/_tutorials/diffusion2024.md

 # News
 - 2024-16-04: The tutorial will happen on 28 May 2024 - Tuesday afternoon (PM).
-- 2024-09-01: The tutorial **DDiMEDIA:Diffusion Models in Medical Imaging and Analysis** has been ACCEPTED for [ISBI 2024](https://biomedicalimaging.org/2024/tutorials-final/)!
+- 2024-09-01: The tutorial **DiMEDIA:Diffusion Models in Medical Imaging and Analysis** has been ACCEPTED for [ISBI 2024](https://biomedicalimaging.org/2024/tutorials-final/)!

 # Outline